Materializing views¶

 expressions view with one row per expression, and an annotations view with

 one row per annotation.
-These views are derived and rebuildable.
-They are never
+The views are derived and can be regenerated from the

 previous chapter.